-- The company is „in formation“ – in German this “in Gründung” with the appendix ‘i.
+- The company is ‘in formation’ – in German ‘in Gründung’ with the appendix ‘i.
 G.’ – between the notary appointment for the GmbH/UG formation and the entry in the Handelsregister.
 This information must be visible to third parties.
-This means that for business correspondence, on invoices and in the imprint the company name must be supplemented by the appendix „i.
-G.“.
+This means that for business correspondence, on invoices and in the imprint the company name must be supplemented by the appendix ‘i.
+G.’.

 - Make sure that you label the letterbox at your business address with your company name in good time so that the postman can deliver the invoice.
 Otherwise, the letter could be returned to the sender.
 In this case, the registration and thus the limitation of liability will be unnecessarily delayed.

-What’s included in the Handelsregister entry of a GmbH or UG?
+What’s included in the Handelsregister (commercial register) entry of a company?

 Unlike merchants, corporations must make additional information available to the public.
 By default, the following data for a GmbH (limited liability company) or UG (entrepreneurial company with limited liability) is filed in the Handelsregister: